Where are they now? - Trevor Horn

 Other re-issues & covers

-Cherry Red have released expanded versions of Marc Almond's 1991 Tenement Symphony, produced by Horn (trailer).
+Cherry Red released expanded versions of Marc Almond's 1991 Tenement Symphony, produced by Horn (trailer).
 There is a 6CD+1DVD limited edition deluxe box set, with 34 previously unreleased tracks.
 CD1 reverses the sides of the original release (to reflect what had been Horn's original plan) and adds 6 b-sides.
 CD2 collates released remixes, extended versions, 7" versions etc. CD3 has early versions, unreleased mixes etc. CD4 contains a live show from 1992.
 CD5 has a live show from 2000, plus 5 demos.
 CD6 has more mixes and backing tracks.
 The DVD contains promo videos and BBC appearances.
 There is also a 2CD expanded edition, with just CDs 1 and 2; and a translucent blue vinyl 2LP.

 ABC's The Lexicon of Love, originally produced by Horn, is receiving a limited edition 40th anniversary Blu-ray re-release from Super Deluxe Edition, with remixes by Steven Wilson.
 There are various versions of the album, including a Dolby Atmos mix, hi-res stereo, and instrumental version.
 Release is on Blu-ray and/or LP; there are no CD releases involved.

 Seal's 1991 debut eponymous album, which was produced by Horn, received a deluxe re-issue on 4 Nov 2022, with the 4CD+2LP Seal: Deluxe Edition.
 This comes with a 12" hardcover book by Jisim Farbe.
-CD1 the original album.
+CD1 is the original album.
 CD2 contains rare versions of the tracks, including 6 early mixes (dubbed premixes) that were available on the earliest pressings of the album.
 CD3 contains the contemporary dance mixes.
 All this re-released material has been remastered.
 CD4 is a previously unreleased live show from 16 Dec 1991 in Dublin.
 The 2LP contains the album over three sides, with an etching on side D. Seal: Deluxe Edition is also being released digitally.
 Upgraded HD versions of the music videos from the album are also being made available.
 As promo, "The Beginning (Roundabout Mix) (2022 Remaster)" was released to streaming sites.

 Horn, with Tim Weidner engineering, did a Dolby Atmos surround sound remix of the debut album: this is also getting a digital-only release on 4 Nov 2022.
 Horn explained the process in a Mar 2022 interview: "It took a lot of time to track down the original tapes[.]
 We eventually found most of them, and what we didn't have, we worked around by using 5.1 mixes or live recordings.
 This was my first experience of mixing in Dolby Atmos and it was an interesting experiment, especially for someone who has mainly recorded in stereo for the last 50 years."